 If you’re like me and like using chili peppers to make spicy food, be careful of the chili oil on your fingers.
 Speaking from my own experience, chili oil in your eyes can be both extremely painful and ruin your contacts.
 Other docs told stories of getting oil on other sensitive bits.

 You can prevent this by cutting your chili peppers while wearing kitchen gloves or holding them with a plastic grocery bag.
 If you do get chili oil in your eye, eye doctors recommend washing the eye with a sterile solution and not milk, as you might find recommended by Dr. Google.

 Hazard #5: Lime Juice and Other Photosensitizing Chemicals

 Did you know that if you get lime juice on your skin and then go out in the sun, it can make you more likely to sunburn?
 The official name for this is phytophotodermatitis.
-Something to watch out if you’re making spicy margaritas or key lime pie.
+Something to watch out if you’re making key lime pie or margaritas.
 Who knew?!

 Hazard #6: Raw Flour

 Public Health likes to warn you that eating raw or under-cooked eggs can be a risk.
 But did you know that there have been E. coli outbreaks linked to flour, and the FDA says heat-treating at home isn’t sufficient?
 It’s yet another reason to save snacking on that cookie dough until you’ve made your chocolate chip cookies.